aleksei-berezkin/fluent-streams/README.md

 over.
 * Stream uses similar names and, where possible, signatures of [ES Array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 — it's easy to embed Fluent Streams into existing code as well as get rid of the lib.
-* The lib is optimized for arrays — much of operations work faster (and produce less garbage) if an input is an array
+* The lib is optimized for arrays — much of operations work faster (and produce less garbage) if an input is an array.
-* The lib is very heavily tested
+* The lib is very heavily tested.

 ## Benchmarks
 Fluent Streams is compared to the native JS Array and two other popular very similar libs.
 Because each lib is specific,